 Basis of Assessment:

-Every tax payers may be entitled to Personal Allowance, please follow the link to Personal Allowances available to an individual.
+Every taxpayer may be entitled to Personal Allowance, please follow the link to Personal Allowances available to self employed or an individual.

-All persons resident, ordinarily resident and domiciled in the UK are assessed to UK tax on their worldwide income.
+All person resident, ordinarily resident and domiciled in the UK is assessed to UK tax on their worldwide income.

 All income is included gross in computation.
 There a number of sources of income e.g.